thetwit4u/nike-cch-workflow-orchestrator/workflow-orchestrator/cdk/examples/capability-queues-config.md

 ## Mock Queue

-For development environments (`dev`), a mock capability queue is automatically created by the CDK stack.
+For development environments (`st`), a mock capability queue is automatically created by the CDK stack.
 This queue is available to the Lambda function as `CCH_CAPABILITY_MOCK_QUEUE` without any additional configuration.

 If you want to override this auto-created queue, you can set the environment variable explicitly: